AdaptGrad: Adaptive Sampling to Reduce Noise

 \subsection{Quantitative Evaluation}

-The settings outlined in \autoref{sec:settings} are employed to initially assess the consistency and invariance of AdaptGrad.
-The metric values are evaluated to ascertain whether they exhibit any aberrant deviations compared to the original gradients.
-The results of this assessment are reported in \autoref{tab:check}.
-It is evident that both AdaptGrad and SmoothGrad fall within the normal range on \textbf{Consistency} and \textbf{Invariance}, thereby indicating that AdaptGrad passes the checks for these two metrics.
+The settings outlined in \autoref{sec:settings} are employed to initially assess the \textbf{Consistency} and \textbf{Invariance} of AdaptGrad.
+The metric values are evaluated to determine whether they exhibit any unusual deviations compared to the original gradients.
+The results, as shown in \autoref{tab:check}, indicate that both AdaptGrad and SmoothGrad fall within the normal range for \textbf{Consistency} and \textbf{Invariance}.
+This suggests that AdaptGrad successfully meets the criteria for these two metrics.

-\autoref{tab:eval-vgg16}, \autoref{tab:eval-inceptionv3} and \autoref{tab:eval-resnet50} reveals that AdaptGrad demonstrates significant improvement in the evaluation of \textbf{Sparseness} and \textbf{Information Level}.
-In terms of the Sparseness, the AdaptGrad method demonstrated a clear advantage over the SmoothGrad method in tests conducted across all three models and five types of interpretability methods with only one case slightly worse than the baselines.
-For the Information Level, the AdaptGrad method also mostly outperforms SmoothGrad.
+\autoref{tab:eval-vgg16}, \autoref{tab:eval-inceptionv3} and \autoref{tab:eval-resnet50} reveals that AdaptGrad demonstrates significant improvement in the evaluation of \textbf{Sparseness} and \textbf{Faithfulness}.
+In terms of Sparseness, AdaptGrad shows a clear advantage over the SmoothGrad method across all 3 models and 5 types of interpretability methods.
+For the \textbf{Faithfulness}, AdaptGrad also mostly outperforms SmoothGrad.
 This indicates that AdaptGrad is capable to achieve a better balance between the visual quality of the significance maps and the fidelity of the model.

 However, as noted by \cite{yang2023idgi}, the \textbf{Faithfulness} metric is highly dependent on the model’s inherent performance and suffers from a pronounced long-tail effect.
 In addition, this metric involves numerous hyperparameter choices, which further make its evaluation process less fair and consistent.
 Therefore, we argue that Faithfulness may not serve as an accurate indicator of an explanation method’s true quality.
 The details and limitations of this metric are further discussed in \autoref{appd:metrics}.

 These metrics rely on certain assumptions about the quantitative analysis of visualization effects, which means they can only indirectly evaluate the performance of interpretability methods.
 To provide more direct evidence, \autoref{appd:vis} includes numerous illustrative visualizations that highlight AdaptGrad's superior denoising capability.